 However, it is always good to be aware of beach swimming safety whilst in Australia, and arming yourself with this knowledge before you go will make sure that you have the best ocean experience possible.
 So let’s take a look at some of the top rules of how to swim on the beach in Australia.

-You will notice a flag systemOpens in a new tab. on most beaches and these flags tell you whether it is safe to go into the water and which areas you can swim in.
+You will notice a flag system on most beaches and these flags tell you whether it is safe to go into the water and which areas you can swim in.
 If you see red and yellow flags on a beach, it is between these that it is safe to swim.

 A red flag denotes that the water is unsafe and should not be swimming in the water.
 If you notice a yellow flag, this signals that there might be potential hazards when you enter the water, and you should take extra precautions when doing so.